Learn about Knox device management through UEM.Register for webinar ✕

 Enterprises can monitor inventory, usage, vulnerable systems, and much more from a central location using a uem software.
 This visibility provides not only opportunities for cost saving, but also the ability to troubleshoot, diagnose, and resolve issues remotely.

-All the benefits of a unified endpoint management platform combine to deliver the single greatest advantage to organizations: a unified corporate environment to optimize the experience across the network.
+All the benefits of a unified endpoint management platform combine to deliver the single greatest advantage to organizations: A unified corporate environment to optimize the experience across the network.

-Desktop Central is a major player in the field of unified endpoint management/unified management solutions, providing highly automated and integrated uem tools that significantly reduce the workload and empower IT teams to troubleshoot rapidly, improve productivity and security, and reduce costs.
+Endpoint Central is a major player in the field of unified endpoint management/unified management solutions, providing highly automated and integrated UEM tools that significantly reduce the workload and empower IT teams to troubleshoot rapidly, improve productivity and security, and reduce costs.
 This modern management tool has been featured in Gartner's 2019 Magic Quadrant for Unified Endpoint Management tools, IDC MarketScape 2019 vendor assessment for Unified Endpoint Management software, and Forrester's Now Tech report on Unified Endpoint Management for 2019.

 Unified Endpoint Management (UEM) is an umbrella approach for managing all the endpoint devices within an organization from a central location.
 In general, a typical unified endpoint management (UEM) solution provides security updates, patch management, automatic hardware and software inventory tracking, logging, mobile device management, software and OS deployment, workstation remote control options, software license management, and overall quick remediation capabilities for IT professionals.
 As shown by the list above, a unified endpoint management tool can include well over 10 distinct feature sets.
 An UEM tool accelerates the process of performing daily IT administrative tasks and they manage a diverse set of devices, be it Windows, Mac or Linux.